snori74/linuxupskillchallenge/0-digital-ocean.md

 You should see an "IPv4" entry for your server, this is its unique Internet IP address, and is how you'll connect to it via SSH (the Secure Shell protocol) - something we'll be covering in the first lesson.

 Note that:
-* This server is now running, and completly exposed to the whole of the Internet
+* This server is now running, and completely exposed to the whole of the Internet
 * You alone are responsible for managing it
 * You have just installed the latest updates, so it should be secure for now